LevelUpMarketers/trying-to-adult-rva-2025/docs/EmailSMS.md

 ## Email Delivery

 All outgoing messages are dispatched by the `TTA_Email_Handler` class.
 The handler is loaded on plugin init and is responsible for reading the templates saved on the **Email & SMS** page.
 After a transaction is recorded, `send_purchase_emails()` groups the purchased items by event and emails the **Successful Event Purchase** template.
 The purchasing member receives one email and each attendee gets a personalized copy where tokens like `{attendee_first_name}` reflect their own information.
+Duplicate addresses are skipped so each email address only receives one message.